The Lord is not slow. He is gathering.

 "God doesn't want anyone to perish!"
 They say it like it settles the argument.
 Like Peter handed them a proof text wrapped in a bow.
 But Peter did not write this verse to the human race in the abstract.
-He wrote it to a specific group of people — and he named them in the previous sentence.
+He wrote it to a specific group of people — and the verse itself says who.
 The word is you.
-And the question that unravels the entire objection is breathtakingly simple: Who is the "you"?
+And the question that unravels the entire objection is simple: Who is the "you"?

 Peter answers it for us.
 The Arminian reading depends on you never asking.